hanggrian/IIT-CS430/IIT-CS430-Spring2021/hw1.md

 Otherwise, create a new node with this ID and with one vote.
 At the end, go through all the nodes in the tree to find the one with the most votes.

-## Extra 3.
+## Extra Problem 3

 You are given a tree represented by the following data structure.
 Nodes have three fields: element, parent, and auxiliary.
 The auxiliary field is $0$ and is there to help during traversals.
 In this problem your algorithm should leave the tree unchanged.
 You are given the location (or pointer to) two nodes $x$ and $y$.
 The goal is to print the elements on the path from $x$ to $y$ in tree, in time proportional to the length of the path.
 That is, if the tree has $n$ nodes and this path has length $k$, the running time of the algorithm should be $O(k)$ ($O(n)$ is not good enough, and the tree does not have to be balanced).
 See Figure 1 for an example, where the path from $x$ to $y$ is $\{x,l,f,c,y\}$ and has length $k=4$.
 Argue that your algorithm algorithm indeed has running time $O(k)$.
 Don’t forget to bring back the tree to its original state.
 Present pseudocode.

 ![Figure 1](img/hw1_1.png)

+### Answer

 ```
 printRange(x, y):